terriburns/Talks/DevConf/talk.md

 Be cognizant of implicit bias...

-... and how that Manifests in Code
+... and how that manifests in code

 (in other words, check your privilege)